 Day 17 and 18: Panglao, Bohol

-Alona beach was very pretty, though not as pretty as El Nido with its impressive lime stone formations.
-But the ocean was a beautifully blue, the atmosphere was very laid-back and we ate the best food of our Philippine trip at Oasis Beach resort.
+Alona beach was very pretty, though not as pretty as El Nido with its impressive limestone formations.
+But the ocean was a beautiful blue, the atmosphere was very laid-back and we ate the best food of our Philippine trip at Oasis Beach resort.